 11. A world heritage site

 In fact, many of the Sudanese pyramids have been recognised by UNESCO as world heritage sites.

-Surprisingly, Sudan is home to many more pyramids than its northern neighbour.
+Surprisingly, Sudan is home to many more pyramids than its northern neighbor.
 Sudan is in the lead with more than 230 (possibly more because some are unidentifiable due to weathering), while Egypt holds the second place with over 100 pyramids.